 Mobil 1 Team News and Notes

-Each week Mobil 1 crew chief Travis Geisler offers fans a glimpse into car setup for each racetrack on the NASCAR Cup Series circuit at washingtonpost.com.
-Geisler reports that at Auto Club Speedway, the track is so big that fuel mileage becomes a priority as races have few cautions, and no one wants to risk losing a lap by pitting for gas under a green flag.
-Learn more at http://wapo.st/dr82D5.
+Mobil 1 crew chief Travis Geisler offers fans a glimpse into car setup for each racetrack on the NASCAR Cup Series circuit at washingtonpost.com.
+Geisler reports that at Martinsville, turns are tight and cornering is difficult.
+There will be a lot of bumping and banging in the race and drivers ideally pit for fuel only, because it’s very tough to pass.
+Learn more at http://wapo.st/c0BvwX.

 Sam Hornish Jr. Quote

 Martinsville Speedway is one of the toughest tracks on the NASCAR circuit.
 What have you learned about racing there?

 “At Martinsville, you just have to stay out of trouble, try to keep your nose clean and keep the brakes on the car as much as you can.
 It’s definitely a tough track, but I feel like I am learning more and more of what I need to do each time we go there.